jamchni/urlShortener/README.md

 * Run `npm install` to install the needed node js packages.
 * Run `DBURL="mongodb://localhost:27017/urlShortener" node server.js`

+## How to use
+To generate a shortened URL send a post request to `http://localhost:3000/generateUrl` with a JSON request body passing in the URL you wish to shorten
+Example:

+`
+{
+	"url":"www.facebook.com"
+}
+`

+The response should be a URL that you can then browse to, such as the following:

+`localhost:3000/TL6brFvI`

+When you browse to your generated link, with the service running, you will be redirected to the URL you originally submitted to the service.

 ## Contributors
 [James Nightingale](https://github.com/jamchni)